Nowadays, most of us share a whole bunch of information to everyone mostly through social media.

 Well, before you start worrying that someone stole your identity and used your credit card to buy a ticket to New York, take a step back.

-There are ways to keep you safe and we will introduce you to the most common one, HTTPS and the differences between HTTPS and the most common one, unfortunately, HTTP.
+There are ways to keep you safe and we will introduce you to the most common one, HTTPS and the differences between HTTPS and another common one, HTTP.